biopython/biopython/DEPRECATED.rst

 This file provides documentation for modules in Biopython that have been moved or deprecated in favor of other modules.
 This provides some quick and easy to find documentation about how to update your code to work again.
-Python releases go first, then code (modules, methods, functions).
+Python releases go first, then build & packaging information, followed by code (modules, methods, functions).

 Python
 ======